YANI-ALT/FML-GNN_DisagreementProblem/README.md

 The `Tutorial2.ipynb` file contains the example code for loading a pretrained GNN model using checkpoints.

+The `Models_Summary.ipynb` file contains information on the models (test/train accuracy) and dataset

 ### Reference Links :
 1. [DIG Library](https://github.com/divelab/DIG)